marinegenomicslab/mglwebsite.github.io/content/authors/Gabe/_index.md

 ---
 # Display name
-title: Lizz Dolan
+title: Katie Gabe

 # Full Name (for SEO)
-first_name: Lizz
+first_name: Katie
-last_name: Dolan
+last_name: Gabe

 # Is this the primary user of the site?
 superuser: false